env0/vscode-env0/README.md

 **API Key & Organizations**: If you're using a personal API key and your account is associated with multiple organizations, the extension will default to a single organization and won't provide an option to select others.
 Use an Organization API key to resolve this.

-## 🛠 Setting Up Your Development Environment
+## 🛠 Setting Up Your Local Development for Contributing

 1️⃣  Clone the repository to your local machine.
 2️⃣  Run `pnpm install` to install the required dependencies.